Prison Ship Martyrs' Monument: Political resolve

 The movement to commemorate the dead only took off when political differences between Federalists and Democratic-Republicans deepened in the last years of the eighteenth century and the latter took up the question of a memorial in response to the Federalist erection of a statue of George Washington in 1803.
 The Tammany Society, headed by Benjamin Romaine was created and grew into a Republican organization.
 On February 10, 1803 Republican Congressman Samuel L. Mitchill asked the federal government to erect a monument to the fallen, but had no success They then turned their efforts to a grand ceremonial re-interment of the prisoners' remains, emphasizing less the construction of a monument than something more suited to the common man.
 Tammany formed the Wallabout Committee in January 1808.
-Their efforts took strength from renewed anti-British feeling stemming from British incidents in 1806 and 1807.
-Finally, when President Thomas Jefferson enacted the Embargo Act of 1808, Tammany and the Republicans used their plans for a re-interment as part of their campaign to bolster anti-British sentiment.
+Their efforts took strength from renewed anti-British sentiment stemming from American disputes with Britain in 1806 and 1807.
+Finally, when President Thomas Jefferson enacted the Embargo Act of 1808, Tammany and the Republicans used their plans for a re-interment as part of their campaign to bolster anti-British sentiment in the United States.